The Structure and Dynamics of Knowledge Graphs, with Superficiality: Generative Model with Superficiality

 Our random generative model reproduces well the general shape of the distribution of incoming and outgoing degrees measured in the three major knowledge graphs (Figure~\ref{fig:KGs}).
 In particular, the curvatures induced by the multimodality of our model are visible and close to those observed in real data (e.g., for Wikidata outgoing connectivity).
-For outgoing connectivity, the drop in the proportion \degreeProb for low degrees is perfectly transcribed, especially on Wikidata where the probability drops for $k=1$.
-However, our random model misses some of the micro-variations, especially for the outgoing connectivities of ChEMBL.
+For outgoing connectivity, the drop in the proportion \degreeProb of entities of degree $k$ for low degrees $k$ is perfectly transcribed, especially on Wikidata where the probability drops for $k=1$.
+However, our random model misses some of the micro-variations, especially for the outgoing connectivities of Chemical Biology Database (ChEMBL)\footnote{The database is freely available and maintained by the European Bioinformatics Institute (EBI), of the European Molecular Biology Laboratory (EMBL).}.
 For this graph, as the number of relationships is limited (only 50), localized perturbations due to inter-relationship correlations ignored by our model are more visible.
 However, except for the outgoing connectivity in ChEMBL, the Kullback-Leibler divergence is small for all distributions indicating high proximity between the real and generated distributions.
 We also observe for these three knowledge graphs that the superficiality is lower for the outgoing connectivity where precisely, the variations of the proportion \degreeProb are the most chaotic.
-We have conducted an ablation study to compare the generative model that we define to the generative models of Barab\'asi-Albert, and Bollob\'as.
+We have conducted an ablation study to compare the generative model that we define to the generative models of Barab\'asi-Albert \cite{barabasi1999emergence}, and Bollob\'as \cite{bollobas2003directed} (Figure~\ref{fig:CompKGs}).
 First, we observed that the parameterization of the preferential attachment is always beneficial.
 Our second observation is that the use of a multiplex model is relevant.
 Of course, the simplex approaches do not take into account the oscillations, contrary to our generative model.
+Simplex models poorly reproduce entities with high degrees by generating entities with far too many facts (with one or two orders of magnitude higher than expected, like for the out-degree of BnF and Wikidata).
 Finally, on the three knowledge graphs used for experiments (BnF, ChEMBL and Wikidata), it is clear that our model is the most satisfactory.
-This study and its results are reported in the supplementary materials.
+This study and its results are detailed in the supplementary materials.